leinad1313/CSVProject/README.md

 Javascript (JQuery) 3.4.1,
 Canvasjs 1.8.1

-First create a database called csv in MySQL then import the dump I provided.
+Firstly create a database called csv in MySQL then import the dump I provided.
 You also need to edit $this->_conn(mysqli_connect) in the /classes/Database.php.

 On the basis of my webserver setup it may be nedded to rewrite the paths to all files in HTML and javascript context.